-One Soda A Day Reduces The Chance Of Pregnancy By 25%, Study Reveals
+One Soda A Day Reduces The Chance Of Pregnancy By 25 Percent, Study Reveals

 A new study found the link between infertility and health, it appears that one soda a day decreases the change of pregnancy.

-New findings on the linked between sugar-sweetened beverages and infertility shed light on how one can of soda affect the reproductive capacity of either party.
+New findings on the link between sugar-sweetened beverages and infertility shed light on how one can of soda affect the reproductive capacity of either party.
 Boston University School of Public Health headed the study which was published in Epidemiology.

 Link Between Sweetened Drinks And Infertility

 The sugar level in the average diet of people in the United States is alarming.
-Over the last five decade, there has been a steep increase in the amount of sugar added to the American diet owing to the consumption of sugary drinks like soda.
+Over the last five decades, there has been a steep increase in the amount of sugar added to the American diet owing to the consumption of sugary drinks like soda.

 Type 2 diabetes, obesity, poor semen quality, and early menstruation are some of the side effects of this diet.
 Some studies also tried to establish the link between diet and pregnancy.